Master of Advanced Studies (MAS) in Veterinary Medicine

-The EMSAVM combines residential courses with hands-on training in wet labs and practicals as well as distance learning between the courses.
-While at home, candidates keep a case log and write case reports as well as a Master thesis.
+The Master of Advanced Studies in Veterinary Medicine / Oncology combines residential courses with hands-on training in wet labs and practicals as well as distance learning between the courses.
+While at home, candidates keep a case log and write case reports.

 Courses: Candidates take a series of one- or two-week ESAVS residential courses in the chosen discipline and related subjects.
 The time schedule, learning objectives and contents of the courses are described on the ESAVS website.